dev-xo/barebones-stack/README.md

 ## 🎯 Who is this template aiming for?

-This template is aiming for those who loves to build their stuff **from the ground**, with a solid and well tested template, to start coding right away.<br />
+This template is aiming for those who loves to build their stuff **from the ground**, with a solid and well tested template, to start coding right away.
+We've just included the batteries.
+You build the rest!

 - Clean and easy start.
 - Everything is already set up, and it will work out of the box.
-- Solid template with all the good features from the bigger stacks.
+- Solid template with all the great features from the bigger stacks.

-We've just included the batteries.
-You build the rest!

-- This template has support for Javascript users!
-And we'll keep improving it over time.
+- Support for Javascript users with continuous updates over time.

 ## 💿 Features